thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 ## Run the application

-It's not time to run both applications.
+It's now time to run both applications.
 If the _pizza-store_ service is still running, use **CTRL+C** to stop it.
 In your terminal, ensure you are in the folder where the _pizza-store_ app is located and run the command below:

 ```bash
 dapr run --app-id pizza-store --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources  -- dotnet run